biosustain/python_package/developing.md

 ```

 Strictly speaking you can give different names in both places, but this will only confuse
 potential users.
-Think of `scikit-learn` for an example of a package that has a different
+Think of `scikit-learn` for an example of a package that uses a different
-name in the [`pyproject.toml`](pyproject.toml) file and the source code directory name.
+name in the [`pyproject.toml`](pyproject.toml) file and the source code directory name,
+leading to the `sklearn` package name when imported.

 ## Documentation